LEARN THE CUSTOM MENTAL GOLF GAME APPROACH TO MASTER YOUR MIND, PLAY CONSISTENTLY, AND SHOOT LOWER SCORES… WITHOUT SWING CHANGES -

 By first learning your personality type and understanding each of the four facets that make up your mental hard-wiring.

-Module 1: The Peak Performance Paradigm
+Training Introduction: The Peak Performance Paradigm

 Your personality is built into your unconscious mind and will remain constant throughout your entire life.